Industrial Noise & Vibration Centre

 Remote noise control - hold the site visits...

-We have developed technology that allows us to complete an increasing proportion of our noise control projects anywhere on the planet without a site visit.
-This not only reduces our carbon footprint (flights and other transport costs etc), but it is also faster and lower cost.
+We have developed technologies that allow us to complete an increasing proportion of our noise control projects anywhere on the planet - without a site visit.
+This not only reduces our carbon footprint (flights and other transport costs etc), but it also results in projects being completed very much faster and at lower costs.

-Our remote control of noise services uses email and remote working (e.g. Whatsapp) to carry out diagnoses and the development of best practice noise control solutions.
+Our remote control of noise services use email and remote working (e.g. Whatsapp) to carry out the diagnoses we need to develop best practice noise control solutions.
 We also use innovative technologies to avoid traditional resource-heavy noise control measures such as barriers and acoustic enclosures in favour of elegant engineering that helps clients to reduce their carbon footprints.

 E-analysis: noise diagnosis and control by email